 - Choose if you want to keep your iCloud data.

-Now you just have to sign back into iCloud and check if that fixes the problem.
+- Sign back into iCloud and check if that fixes the problem.

 We compiled the best and simplest solutions that will surely help you if your App Store sign-in isn’t working on MacBook.